Don’t let neck pain and picking the right doctor be a pain in the neck

-If you suffer from neck pain, understanding its causes and how to treat it is critical.
+If you suffer from neck pain — the third leading cause of chronic pain in the country affecting more than 80 million Americans — understanding its causes and how to treat it is critical.

-“Neck pain can signal an underlying medical issue, especially if it persists,” Chun, who specializes in cervical spine, explains.
-“So it’s best to see a doctor sooner than later to avoid larger problems down the road.”
+“This is why symptoms of neck pain should not be ignored.
+Whether you have a stiff neck or numbness and tingling that radiate down to your fingers, neck pain can signal an underlying medical issue, especially if it persists,” said Chun, who specializes in cervical spine.
+“Some cervical spine issues can lead to problems with walking, balance and coordination — even loss of bladder or bowel control — so it’s best to see a doctor sooner than later to avoid larger problems down the road.”

 What kind of doctor should you see?

-Ask these questions when determining the best doctor to treat your specific issue:
+Ask these questions when determining the best doctor to treat a specific issue:

 - What kinds of minimally invasive procedures do you offer?

 - How many neck surgeries have you performed?

 - What is the range of cervical care you provide?

 - What if there is a neurovascular issue?